pnv28/grdflo-microcontroller/DOCUMENTATION.md

   `conf/<dev>/edit/creds/wifi_pass` with a `conf/<dev>/reboot`.

-Example: publishing `"NewPassword"` to `conf/GF-B1/edit/creds/wifi_pass` rewrites the NVS key and acks; the new password is live after the operator publishes `conf/GF-B1/reboot` (or the device reboots for any other reason).
+Example: publishing `"NewPassword"` to `conf/GF-B1/edit/creds/wifi_pass` rewrites the NVS key and acks `ok:true` (assuming the write succeeded);
+the new password is live after the operator publishes `conf/GF-B1/reboot` (or the device reboots for any other reason).

 > **Broker ACL security note.** `conf/<dev>/edit/#` can rewrite WiFi
 > credentials, MQTT password, and the device ID.
 The broker ACL on this